-Makoto Shinkai’s smash-hit that broke film’s record in Japan and China.
-That girl and boy body-swap plot was seriously fun but above everything else, it’s vivid and fantastic animation together with amazing soundtracks are the biggest asset of this film.
+Makoto Shinkai’s smash hit broke film records in Japan and China.
+That girl and boy body-swap anime plot were seriously fun but above everything else, its vivid and fantastic animation together with amazing soundtracks are the biggest asset of this film.
 Although the romance story was very cliché, it will surely catch your attention in a heartbeat with all those feels and mesmerizing visuals.

 Children Who Chase Lost Voices

-Another vivid film from Makoto Shinkai, Children Who Chase Lost Voices which is also known as Journey to Agartha is an astonishing film which resembled those feels from a Studio Ghibli film.
-It is one of the anime films that really gave me too much feels and made me cry an ocean of tears.
+Another vivid film from Makoto Shinkai, Children Who Chase Lost Voices which is also known as Journey to Agartha is an astonishing film that resembled those feels from a Studio Ghibli film.
+It is one of the anime films that really gave me too many feelings and made me cry an ocean of tears.
 It was a fun and exciting ride watching this film as the characters embark on a journey in order to bring those dead people that they value the most back to life.
-It was a story about the struggle of losing someone and how to cope up with such lose.
+It was a story about the struggle of losing someone and how to cope with such loss.

-The only film from Studio Ghibli that truly made a marked on my heart and will always be my favorite romance anime of all time as well as my favorite movie from Studio Ghibli.
-It was a cute coming-of-age film about a falling in love for the first time, and self-discovery.
+The only film from Studio Ghibli that truly made a mark on my heart and will always be my favorite romance anime of all time as well as my favorite movie from Studio Ghibli.
+It was a cute coming-of-age film about falling in love for the first time and self-discovery.
 It’s not just your typical romance-comedy anime story; it has those funny twists and turns as well as inspiring factor teen drama of facing what the future may offer.

 The Garden of Words

 The Garden of Words was a mature story about self-discovery, falling in love, moving forward, and pursuing one’s dream.
-What could be more romantic and magical than a simple and interesting talk with strangers on a park in rainy days as if you two had been friends for a hundred of years?
+What could be more romantic and magical than a simple and interesting talk with strangers in a park on rainy days as if you two had been friends for a hundred of years?
 I supposed we can call that “soul mates.”
-I always watch this film whenever I got tired and feeling f**ked up with my work and when I’m getting anxious of interacting with my workmates.
-In my own honest opinion, Garden of Words is my personal favorites from all the works of Makoto Shinkai.
+I always watch this film whenever I got tired and feel f**ked up with my work and when I’m getting anxious about interacting with my workmates.
+In my own honest opinion, Garden of Words is my personal favorite of all the works of Makoto Shinkai.

 From Up on Poppy Hill

-A coming-of-age romance story set in 60s and I would say this is one of Goro Miyazaki’s best works.
-A relaxing, funny and romantic story of teenagers while dealing with their school lives and learning the secret that bind their past.
+A coming-of-age romance story set in the 60s and I would say this is one of Goro Miyazaki’s best works.
+A relaxing, funny, and romantic story of teenagers while dealing with their school lives and learning the secret that binds their past.
 Umi and Shun were among my favorite romantic pair from all the movies of Studio Ghibli.

 5 Centimeters per Second

-One of the earliest works of Makoto Shinkai, 5 cm/s is the anime film that made me a fan of him.
-This is a very realistic story about love, distance and longing for someone that you truly treasure but lost along the path of this short life.
-It’s quite the heartbreaking film and seriously, it’ll made you cry an ocean but not in frustration but in the realistic approached it used on which many people could relate to.
+One of the earliest works of Makoto Shinkai, 5 cm/s is the anime film that made me a fan of his.
+This is a very realistic story about love, distance, and longing for someone that you truly treasure but lost along the path of this short life.
+It’s quite a heartbreaking film and seriously, it will make you cry an ocean but not in frustration but in the realistic approach it used which many people could relate to.
 “The speed at which cherry blossoms fall, it’s supposedly five centimeters per second.”

 The Princess and the Pilot

-We can say that this is not a happy ending film but it was seriously a precious gem with a satisfying tales to tell.
-An adventure-romance film mixed with political background, watching the The Princess and the Pilot was really a breathtaking aerial adventure.
+We can say that this is not a happy ending film but it was seriously a precious gem with satisfying tales to tell.
+An adventure-romance film mixed with a political background, watching The Princess and the Pilot was really a breathtaking aerial adventure.

 Howl’s Moving Castle

-Now this is a very heartwarming story about a young mother who struggle to raise her children, what’s more complicated is that her children are ‘wolf children.’
-The film tells the story of Hana and her conflict of raising her children, should she raise them on a human’s or with the wolf’s way.
+Now this is a very heartwarming story about a young mother who struggles to raise her children, what’s more, complicated is that her children are ‘wolf children.’
+The film tells the story of Hana and her conflict about raising her children, whether should she raise them in a human’s or in a wolf’s way.
 On the other hand, it also shows the self-discovery that her children must experience and their choices.
 So far, Wolf Children is my favorite film from Mamoru Hosoda.

 This is one of the rare gems in this list exploiting the nostalgic part of the past and opening your heart to the present possibilities of life.
 It’s about choosing what you’ve been wanting for so long.
 You just have to accept and embrace it once it finally shows in front of you.
 Just like in the story, when the right guy comes, you’d better grab him and talk about those things that make you happy.
 This is a very romantic and mature love story about two people meeting the love of their lives and settling down for the best.